linkml/linkml-model/specification/06mapping.md

 ### Instances of None

-The parent slot is omitted
+None is mapped to JSON nulls.

+It is conventional to omit an assignment whose value is None/null when serializing.
+The canonical serialization MUST omit these, but a parser MUST accept None/null values that are explicitly provided

-### Instances of Collection
+### Instances of Collections of InstancesOfClass

 If the parent slot `s.inlined_as_list=True`